Special Pay and Incentive Pay for the Military

 Hardship Duty Pay

-For those serving in areas that are designated as hardship by the Secretary of Defence.
+For those serving in areas that are designated as a hardship by the Secretary of Defence.
 There are two types; Quality of Life (QoL) Hardship Locations (HDP-L,) and for those in designated hardship missions (HDP-M.) Locations are designated as hardship duty locations if the QoL in the area is substantially below the standard most service members would generally experience in the United States.
 This is discretionary pay.
-Maximum payable by law is $1,500 a month.
+The maximum payable by law is $1,500 a month.
 Monthly rates are $50, $100, and $150 for HDP-L, and $150 for HDP-M.

 Assignment Incentive Pay

 Incentive pay to service members that perform service, while entitled to basic pay, in an assignment designated by the Secretary concerned.
 For difficult-to-fill jobs or assignments in less desirable locations.
 This is discretionary pay.
 Monthly statutory maximum pay is $3,000.

 For service members that are in certain critical skill classifications that extend their tour overseas for the convenience of the Government.
 The law authorizes payment monthly, or pay up to $80 as well as an annual bonus not to exceed $2,000 per year.

 Career Incentive Pay